Hitachi-CTI-Call-For-Code-COVID-19-Team/COVSAFE/README.md

 # COVSAFE

-This is the solution package to shield employees and their customers from coronavirus infection by colorful, attractive, and indirect suggestions.
+This is the solution to shield retail/hospital/developers’ employees and their customers from coronavirus infection by colorful and meaningful notifications and indirect suggestions to make people decide their decisions positively to reduce the risks.

 ## Everything in it